jvkumar/delivery-finder/README.md

 ## *If you want to find availability in Amazon Wholes Food then follow these three steps*

 ### Step 2.1
-> Open amazon.com (on Google Chrome browser) and take your time to add all your items in the shopping cart of Wholes Food (NOT Amazon Fresh).
+> On Google Chrome browser - open https://amazon.com (on Google Chrome browser) and take your time to add all your items in the shopping cart of Wholes Food (NOT Amazon Fresh).
 Once you have all your desired items in the cart, then move to `Step 3`

 ### Step 2.2
 > Go to your Whole Foods Market cart page